weichenliu0571/APCS/90_deque/readme.md

 * pollFirst(): return and remove the first element of the deque unless it is empty, which it will return null.
 * offerLast(e): return and insert element to the back of the deque unless it viotes capacity limit
 * pollLast(): return and remove the last element of the deque unless it is empty, which it will return null.

+## PLAN:
+* We plan to work on the interface/ourImplementationOfDeque by starting with the accessors then moving on to the mutators.